Music Swap Lab

 ›Club 443 Hz‹ spans a bridge between the Community Opera and ›Melody of Life‹, creating a space for new sound nuances and revealing visually and audibly the many ideas that have grown out of the day-to-day encounters of this unique cohabitation, but which go far beyond the scope of the already existing stage formats.
 In ›Club 443 Hz‹, the nuances, new combinations and sound adventures take centre stage!

 When ›Club 443 Hz‹ opens its doors, the orchestra plays music and experiments with pupils and teachers from the Bremen East Comprehensive School, with guests from the local community and with artists from all over the world.
+The programme is put together in careful cooperation with the school’s music and art teachers and orchestra musicians, paying respect to pupils‘ interestens and seeking for artistic expression of current topics.
 Every talent, every interest and every idea can be brought on stage, because participating and contributing is the true quality of Bremen’s most amazing club.

 ›You Always have a Choice!‹

-An enormous opera tent surrounded by high-rise residential blocks – in the middle of a neighbourhood with a variety of social challenges and a big issue with child poverty?
-Roughly every 1-2 years, people here rise to the challenge of staging a participatory musical theatre production in which up to 600 people who live or work in the community become involved: the Community Opera on the ›Green Hill‹ of Osterholz-Tenever (OTe) is the Future Lab’s flagship project!
+An enormous opera tent surrounded by high-rise residential blocks – in the middle of a neighbourhood with a variety of social challenges and afflicted with high rates of child poverty?
+Roughly every 1-2 years, people here rise to the challenge of staging a musical theatre production in which up to 600 people who live or work in the community actively participate: the Community Opera on the ›Green Hill‹ of Osterholz-Tenever (OTe) is the Future Lab’s flagship project!

-This mammoth project staged by school and orchestra is not only an expression of the many ideas that flow from the day-to-day cohabitation – the Community Opera brings people from all walks of life together and gives them a strong voice, because it evolves with and for its protagonists.
+This gargantuan project staged by school and orchestra is not only an expression of the many ideas that flow from the day-to-day cohabitation – the Community Opera brings people from all walks of life together and gives them a strong voice.
+It evolves with and for its protagonists.

 Bremen’s satellite town of Osterholz-Tenever is home to people from almost 90 different nations.
-Hundreds of them work for months on end under professional guidance both behind the scenes and on stage: pupils and teachers of the Bremen East Comprehensive School, musicians from The Deutsche Kammerphilharmonie Bremen, voluntary helpers from neighbourhood initiatives and clubs.
-According to the Community Opera’s motto ›You always have a choice!‹, everyone who wants to get involved is encouraged to take an interest and hone their talents.
+Hundreds of its inhabitants work for months on end under professional guidance, both behind the scenes and on stage: pupils and teachers of the Bremen East Comprehensive School, musicians from The Deutsche Kammerphilharmonie Bremen, and voluntary helpers from neighbourhood initiatives and clubs.
+Based upon mutual appreciation, this involvement reaches from support such as shuttle services and backstage catering, to costume tailoring and the participation on stage.
+Pupils are involved in areas such as acting, singing, dancing, instrumental groups, art and stage design.
+The Community Opera’s motto is ›You always have a choice!‹ : everyone and anyone who wants to get involved is encouraged to take interest and hone their talents.

-The success of the seven Community Operas to date strengthens the conviction of the orchestra musicians that music can not only reflect, but also drive processes of social change.
+The success of eight Community Operas to date serves to strengthen the conviction of our orchestra musicians that music not only reflects social change, but can be the engine to drive the process itself.

 Summer for All